AydemSavage/Comp4350_Assignment/README.md

 3. Now open [https://localhost:3000](https://localhost:3000)

 ## How it works
-1. Onces on the website you can type a tag in the search, then submit
+1. Once on the website you can type a tag in the search, then submit
 2. A list of 10 most recent responses will apear, clicking on them will direct you to the original post.